Introduction

 Purpose

-The fourth-century ‘Arian’ Controversy, which revolved around the relation between God and His only begotten Son, began in the year 318 when Arius, a presbyter in charge of a district in Alexandria, publicly criticized the Christological views of his bishop Alexander (RH, 3):
+The fourth-century ‘Arian’ Controversy, about the relation between God and His only begotten Son, began in the year 318 when Arius, a presbyter in charge of a district in Alexandria, publicly criticized the Christological views of his bishop Alexander (RH, 3).

 “The crisis of the fourth century was the most dramatic internal struggle the Christian Church had so far experienced” (RW, 1).